Reveal-Energy-Services/orchid-python-api/README-dev.md

 - Activate the virtualenv (run `poetry shell`)
 - Run the command, `poetry export -f requirements.txt --output requirements.txt`

-To test the generated file in a `conda` environment,
+#### Test the requirements file in  a `pipenv` virtual environment

-To test the generated file in a `pipenv` virtual environment,
+To test the generated requirements file using a `pipenv` virtual environment,

 - [Create a new, clean virtualenv](#create-a-new-clean-virtualenv)
 - In a Powershell window, navigate to the directory of the new virtualenv